 My students love playing with educational toys and tools they haven’t been exposed to or had a chance to use before at home or school.
 We have science and engineering tools in our class.
 We have “Maker Time” when students build and create, sometimes with recycled materials like cardboard, sometimes with commercial products.
-These include Dash and Dots, Little Bits, Legos, and other construction tools and building methods such as shot peening.
+These include Dash and Dots, Little Bits, Legos, and other construction tools.
 We can learn so much when we play, and my students love these opportunities which our classroom and school provides regularly.

 My students love our school and classroom because they are able to learn at their individual levels of developmental readiness.
 I don’t force my students to sit through lessons or work on assignments which are beyond their abilities.
 So many of my students come to school “behind” their peers in their grade level.
 At our school, we don’t force students to feel “stupid” because they are not at the same level as their peers.
 We use a variety of diagnostic and adaptive tools to measure student learning levels.
 These include Lexia Core 5, Dreambox, and the WRAT test.
 We are continuing to seek more tools like these, which allow us as teachers to truly differentiate learning for our students.
 While students wouldn’t describe their experiences with all these fancy educational words, they would be able to explain it to you.
 They are challenged and supported in their learning, and are not “made to feel stupid” by their teacher or their curriculum.